Development of a methodology for the optimized planning of retrofitting and/or replacement of important bridges

 Many of the federal highways built before 1985 have a load-bearing capacity that is not sufficient to withstand the present or predicted freight traffic loads.

 The project focused on the planning of necessary retrofitting and/or replacement measures for the bridges concerned.
-The project carries forward the work of a preceding project where a prototypical procedure was developed which, by means of an optimised retrofitting program, minimises the overall economic impact due to unavailability or limited usability of the bridges in a sub-network.
+The project builds on the results of a completed previous project.
+A prototypical procedure for the calculation of optimized retrofitting programs has been developed, which minimize the macroeconomic impact of unavailability or limited usability of the bridges in a subnetwork.

 The methodology was applied to selected Rhine crossings in North Rhine-Westphalia between Bonn and Duisburg.